Neloy262/Recruitment-Task/README.md

 Command to run the code - python top_down_pose_tracking_demo_with_mmdet.py {location of mmdet config file} {location of mmdet ckpt file}
 {location of mmpose config file} {location of mmdet ckpt file}

+In the main python file I have set the frame_width and frame_height as 500.
+This is because if I set it to 1920x1080 I run out of gpu memory.